 With the anodizing process, an important design tip is to ensure that all edges and corners of the workpiece have radii of at least 0.5 mm.
 Part designs should also not integrate any burrs.

 The reason for these design considerations is that they help to prevent overheating (and even burning) of the workpiece due to a high concentration of electric current.

-Because anodizing is an electrochemical process, it doesn’t have the same effect as bead blasting or polishing.
-That is, if a machined part goes straight to anodizing, it is likely that some machine marks or scratches will remain on the finished part’s surface.
+Anodizing is an electrochemical process.
+Therefore, it doesn’t have the same effect as bead blasting or polishing.
+If an aluminum machined part goes straight to anodizing, it is likely that some machine marks or scratches will remain on the finished part’s surface.

-For this reason, if a completely uniform surface finish is required, it can be beneficial to use polishing, bead blasting or another mechanical finishing process beforehand.
-That being said, anodizing will make the surface of a part smoother than before.
+For this reason, if you require a completely uniform surface finish, it can be beneficial to use polishing, bead blasting or another mechanical finishing process beforehand.
+Anodizing will make the surface of a part smoother than before.

 If you are coloring your aluminum parts or products, it is advisable to anodize them in small batches.
 This ensures a greater degree of color uniformity, as it can be difficult to exactly match a color from one batch to the next.
 The ideal scenario for color consistency is to anodize a small batch of small parts at once.